 he welcomed me to his church, and just let me get on with my job,

-and I didn’t get in the way of him doing his job.
+I kept in the background, I was quiet and unobtrusive and didn’t get in the way of him doing his job.

 Full marks to this splendid fellow.
 I wish that they were all like him.

 Here – our couple, Jodi and Jamie, are seen emerging from Church and making their way to their car.

 I do sometimes make posed pictures.

 The picture above – in the white circular room (the music room),